jojie-m/OWL-ontology-Java-/README.md

-# OWL-ontology-Java-
+# OWL-ontology-Java- 🚀
-a web-based ontology based on protege for its api design / development
+a simple web-based ontology based on protege for its api design / development